cozy-labs/cozy-desktop/README.md

 and/or your desktop.
 It replicates your files on your hard drive and apply changes you made on them on other synced devices and on your online Cozy.

-# Workflow
+## Workflow

 ```
 cli.coffee add-remote-cozy http://url.of.my.cozy devicename /sync/directory

-cli.coffee replicate --fromRemote # Do it only the first time.
+# The first time (or whenever you want to fetch large amount of remote changes)
+cli.coffee sync --initial

+# Else
 cli.coffee sync
 ```

-# TODO
+## TODO

 * Investigate on pouchDB listener limit error
 * Handle conflicts properly
-* Allow files to be added locally while downloading binary from remote

-# How to run node-webkit application
+## How to run node-webkit application

 1. Download [node-webkit](https://github.com/rogerwang/node-webkit#downloads)
 2. unpack downloaded archive